 Served as Public Defender

 When Ted was a young lawyer, he served as a public defender (he represented both adults and juveniles), guardian ad litem (a lawyer for children), and as an advocate for persons in civil commitment proceedings in Washington, D.C.
 This provided him with a great deal of trial and appellate experience.
 It also increased his sensitivity to those who suffer through life’s serious challenges.
 Many of our clients came from homes where physical, sexual, and/or abuse of controlled substances existed.

 Ted believes an attorney and his or her client need to trust each other for there to be a good working relationship.
 He realizes that attorneys can be expensive; however, it is best if a client really believes and trusts in his or her lawyer.

-Given Ted’s 28+ years of professional experience and belief in hard work, he considers himself to be an elite lawyer in the fields of family law and criminal defense.
+Given Ted’s 30+ years of professional experience and belief in hard work, he considers himself to be an elite lawyer in the fields of family law.
 He follows the professional rules, is mindful of his clients’ budgets, and is a zealous advocate.
 He has attended a fair amount of continuing legal education courses through various national organizations, and he believes that his communication skills and knowledge level of the subject areas in which he practices are excellent.

 Family Law Focuses

 Most of Ted’s clients now have family law issues.
 They are either trying to get a divorce, get custody of their kids, receive a fair resolution of issues like alimony or property, relocate to a different part of the country with their children, or emigrate with their children to the United States under the Hague Convention.
 Occasionally, he still represents clients in a criminal case or with an offer in compromise with the IRS.